MIGHTY SOVEREIGNS of OTTOMAN THRONE: SULTAN MEHMED VI VAHIDEDDIN

 Leaving to fate

 On the other hand, the pasha chose a completely different path, took the resisters' lead with his charisma, and established an alternative government.
 When the Ottoman Parliament, which convened in Istanbul at the beginning of 1920, accepted the Misak-ı Milli (National Pact) – which declared the expectations in the peace treaty – the Allies dissolved the assembly, and Istanbul was officially occupied.
+This was actually a planned conduct of Ankara.
 The occupation led to a complete exodus of officers, intellectuals and bureaucrats to Ankara.
 Thus, the political power completely shifted from Istanbul to Anatolia.

 The Istanbul government could not prevent this situation, which it saw as a rebellion against the caliph.
 Mustafa Kemal Pasha did not listen to the sultan's orders, who summoned him up to Istanbul under British pressure.
 That's why he was demoted, although this was corrected later on.
 He later resigned from the army.
 Then he was condemned to death with other leaders and commanders of the nationalist movement.